MachineLearningJournalClub/LearningNLP/README.md

   * Adversarial attacks (have you heard of?), i.e. how to fool algorithms --> [Fooling LIME and SHAP: Adversarial Attacks on Post hoc Explanation Methods](https://arxiv.org/abs/1911.02508)
 * Open Questions for you:
   * How to deal with multiclass problems?
-  * Try to develop binary classification with [Gensim](https://radimrehurek.com/gensim/)
+  * Try to develop binary classification with abstracts instead of titles

 -------